-Develop and implement a proactive crisis communication plan.
+Task 12.2 Develop and implement a proactive crisis communication plan.

-Develop proactive media relations campaigns consistent with, and in support of, building the College's image by highlighting its outstanding people and programs.
+Develop a proactive, systematic approach to media relations including campaigns consistent with, and in support of, building the College's image by highlighting its outstanding people and programs.

 Through collaboration across College units, enhance communications that foster students' academic success and goal attainment.